-Under the Severance Plan, which is applicable to selected employees of the Company, including the NEOs (other than Mr. Campbell), each participant would receive severance benefits in the event his or her employment is terminated in certain circumstances.
-Under the Severance Plan, a participant would receive severance benefits if their employment is involuntarily terminated by the Company (other than for cause or upon death or disability, as those terms are defined in the Severance Plan) or in the event the participant voluntarily terminates their employment for good reason (as defined in the Severance Plan).
+Under the Severance Plan, which is applicable to selected employees of the Company, including Mr. Schmitt and the NEOs, each participant would receive severance benefits in the event his or her employment is terminated in certain circumstances.
+Under the Severance Plan, a participant would receive severance benefits if his or her employment is involuntarily terminated by the Company (other than for cause or upon death or disability, as those terms are defined in the Severance Plan) or in the event the participant voluntarily terminates his or her employment for "good reason" (as defined in the Severance Plan).
 The circumstances that permit a participant to terminate employment for good reason and receive severance benefits after a change in control differ from the more limited circumstances that permit a termination of employment for good reason prior to or absent a change in control.
 Generally, eligible participants would be entitled to the severance benefits included in the chart below upon an involuntary termination of their employment, in addition to any accrued obligations (such as unpaid salary through the termination date) and vested amounts to which they may be entitled under the Company's benefit plans:

-General Severance Upon Involuntary Termination Absent a Change in Control a lump sum severance payment in an amount equal to one year of the participant's annualized base salary

-- a pro-rata annual incentive for the fiscal year in which the termination occurs based on actual performance results - a lump sum healthcare assistance payment in an amount equal to the excess of the monthly COBRA premium to provide the group medical, dental, vision, and/or prescription drug plan benefits the participant had been receiving before the termination above the monthly premium payable by active employees under the Company's healthcare plan for similar coverage, multiplied by 12 months - access to up to \$20,000 of employer-paid outplacement services for 12 months following termination

-Severance Upon Involuntary Termination Within Two Years after a Change in Control

-- a lump sum severance payment in an amount equal to two times the participant's annualized base salary - an amount equal to two times the pro-rata target annual incentive for the fiscal year in which the termination occurs - a lump sum healthcare assistance payment in an amount equal to the excess of the monthly COBRA premium to provide the group medical, dental, vision, and/or prescription drug plan benefits the participant had been receiving before the termination above the monthly premium payable by active employees under the Company's healthcare plan for similar coverage, multiplied by 24 months - access to up to \$20,000 of employer-paid outplacement services for 12 months following termination
+G eneral Severance Upon Involuntary Termination Absent a Change in Control S Severance Upon Involuntary Termination as of or Within Two Years after a Change in Control • a lump sum severance payment in an amount equal to one year of the participant's annualized base salary • a pro-rata target annual incentive amount for the fiscal year in which the termination occurs, reduced by the amount of any annual incentive previously paid to the participant for such fiscal year • a pro-rata annual incentive for the fiscal year in which the termination occurs based on actual performance results, reduced by the amount of any annual incentive previously paid to the participant for such fiscal year • an amount equal to two times the sum of the participants annual base salary and target annual incentive amount • a lump sum healthcare assistance payment in an amount equal to the excess of the monthly COBRA premium to provide the group medical, dental, vision, and/or prescription drug plan benefits the participant had been receiving before the termination above the monthly premium payable by active employees under the Company's healthcare plan for similar coverage, multiplied by 12 months • a lump sum healthcare assistance payment in an amount equal to the excess of the monthly COBRA premium to provide the group medical, dental, vision, and/or prescription drug plan benefits the participant had been receiving before the termination above the monthly premium payable by active employees under the Company's healthcare plan for similar coverage, multiplied by 24 months which they were issued • access to up to \$20,000 of employer-paid outplacement services for 12 months following termination • access to up to \$20,000 of employer-paid outplacement services for 12 months following termination

-A condition in the Severance Plan is the execution of anon-competition and non-solicitation agreement with respect to the Company's employees and customers for a specified period following the termination of employment.
+A condition in the Severance Plan is the execution of the Participation and Restrictive Covenants Agreement, which contains a non-competition and non-solicitation agreement with respect to the Company's employees and customers for twelve months following the termination of employment.
 In addition, any severance benefits payable under the Severance Plan are subject to the execution by the participant of a general release of claims against the Company and certain affiliated persons and entities.
 The Severance Plan does not provide for any tax gross-up payments to participants.
+Payments and benefits under the Severance Plan are subject to recovery under any clawback, recovery or recoupment policy.